 But why now?
 Why would two companies that have managed to grow to hundreds of millions in revenue and, together, dominate much of the native advertising world, decide that now is the time to merge.

 So let’s look at what might be driving this decision.

 To understand the reasoning behind this merger, we need to look at the industry as a whole, its health, its history, and where it seems to be heading.

 The Duopoly holds

-Online digital advertising is, as it has been for some time, a fief divided by two kings.
+Online digital advertising is, as it has been for some time, a fief divided between two kings.
 The first of these two co-regents is Google (or, rather, Alphabet).
-Google’s empire was built on, and to a large extent still is, built on its search engine.
+Google’s empire was built on, and to a large extent is still built on, its search engine.

 Google’s dominance in this domain remains almost total in much of the developed and developing world.
 Its reign, however, has not been uncontested.
 At the foot of this so-called Walled Garden lie a large number of startups and multinationals that all sought to build the fabled “Google killer” to no avail.

 Google’s seemingly unassailable fortress is founded on not just search, but also on the intelligent acquisition of YouTube in 2005 that allowed them to gain a considerable headstart in online video.
 A headstart that has only grown since the acquisition.